Activities that often Do Not Require Human Subjects Review

 Oral histories and biographies that describe or document particular lives, phenomena, or historical events are exempt from IRB review.
 Oral histories and similar investigations that are intended to produce generalizable conclusions (e.g., that serve as data collection intended to test economic, sociological, or anthropological models/theories) do require IRB review.
 The Oral History Association has published Principles and Best Practices for Oral History.

 Journalism and documentary production

 Most activities considered journalism (e.g., investigations and interviews that focus on specific events, views, etc., and that lead to newspaper/news publication, documentary production, or are part of training that is explicitly linked to journalism) are not research, and do not require IRB review.
-When journalists conduct activities normally considered scientific research intended to produce generalizable knowledge (e.g., systematic research, surveys, and/or interviews that are intended to test theories or develop models), some of these activities may be subject to IRB review.
+When journalists conduct activities normally considered systematic research intended to produce generalizable knowledge (e.g., systematic research, surveys, and/or interviews that are intended to test theories or develop models), some of these activities may be subject to IRB review.
 In such cases investigators should consult with the IRB.
 The Society of Professional Journalists has established a Code of Ethics governing journalistic activities.
-The study, Honest Truths, by the Center for Social Media at the American University School of Communication, may be helpful for documentary media producers.
+Honest Truths, a study by the Center for Social Media at the American University School of Communication, may be helpful for documentary media producers.